paolobertani/StringUTF8-procedural.js/README.md

 Returns the UTF-8 string obtained replacing `find` with `replace`.

-`find` and `replace` can be UTF-8 strings, strings or number.
+`find` and `replace` can be UTF-8 strings, strings or numbers.
 If passed as string or number they get converted to UTF-8.

 ## &nbsp;